History of the Big 12 Conference: Formation

+The remaining Southwest Conference members of the University of Houston, Rice University, Southern Methodist University, and Texas Christian University were initially considered but ultimately left out of the new soon-to-be Big 12 conference.
+The conference also expressed interest in other regions with the potential add of Brigham Young University and the University of New Mexico.
+However the conference settled on 12 founding members.

 Three months after formation, the schools of the new conference officially announced the conference's name: the Big 12 Conference.
 Although the new conference was essentially the Big Eight plus the four Texas schools, the Big 12 did not, and to this day still does not, claim the Big Eight's history as its own.
 Conference competition commenced on August 31, 1996.
 Steve Hatchell, former Southwest Conference commissioner, was named Big 12 commissioner in March 1995 and later brought experienced SWC administrators Brad Clements and Bo Carter to help make a smooth transition before the new league started in '96.

-Seven cities were considered for the conference's headquarters including: Colorado Springs, Dallas, Denver, Kansas City (the former headquarters of the Big Eight), Lubbock, Texas, Oklahoma City, and Omaha, Nebraska before Dallas was chosen as headquarters in May 1995.
+Seven cities were considered for the conference's headquarters including: Colorado Springs, Dallas, Denver, Kansas City (the former headquarters of the Big Eight), Lubbock, Texas, Oklahoma City, and Omaha, Nebraska, before Dallas was chosen as headquarters in May 1995.
 Later (in 2006) the Big 12 relocated to nearby Irving.

 From the conference's formation until the 2010–11 season, the Big 12 was split into two divisions for football.
 The Oklahoma and Texas schools formed the South Division, while the six northernmost schools formed the North Division.

-The Pacific-10 Conference (now known as the Pac-12) unanimously voted to offer memberships to UT and Colorado at the end of 1994, but UT declined, and the CU Regents also rejected the offer in a 6–3 vote, opting to stay in the new Big 12.
+In December 1994, the Pacific-10 Conference (now known as the Pac-12) voted to offer membership to Colorado but the CU Regents rejected the offer in a 6–3 vote, opting to stay in the new Big 12.